Inbound Marketing Strategy: Revisit Your Marketing Plan & Goals

 Are you Keeping up with General Consumer Trends?

 If not, why?
 Because if ever there was a segment of the general population that can be difficult to keep up with, it’s the entire general population.
-Consumer trends watch the overarching consumer market and can highlight areas where people are focusing at any given time.
-This information can give you a heads up on which social media platforms are up-and-coming vs on the way out.
+Consumer trends watch the overarching consumer market and can highlight areas where people focus at any given time.
+This information can give you a heads-up on which social media platforms are up-and-coming vs. on the way out.
 Or it can clue you in on a subject for an eBook that you might never have thought of yourself.

-So What Does All of This Have To Do With Your Content Marketing Strategy?
+So What Does All of This Have To Do With Your Marketing Strategy?